MicrosoftDocs/azure-aks-docs/articles/kubernetes-fleet/concepts-update-orchestration.md

   - Marks all parents (group -> stage -> run) as `Failed` with a summary error message.
   - Stops the update run from progressing any further.

+> [!NOTE]
-You can re-run an update run at any time in order to re-apply upgrades that may have been skipped or failed.
+> You can re-run an update run at any time in order to re-apply upgrades that may have been skipped or failed.

 ## Planned maintenance